HITB-CyberWeek/proctf-2019/writeups/game_console/game_console.md

 ### `GET /list?auth=\<auth key\>`

-Returns game list.
-List is an array of the following structs:
+Returns game list as an array of the following structs:

 ```c++
 struct